JuanDelPueblo/sam2-remote-interface/README.md

-# SAM 2 Universal Web API
+# SAM 2 Client Backend

-Simple web API for SAM 2.
-Currently only supports images but support for videos is coming soon.
+Simple backend API for SAM 2 to interact with C++ frontend.
+Supports both images and video masking.

 ## How to use